GoogleCloudPlatform/firebase-extensions/bigquery-firestore-export/PREINSTALL.md

 * BigQuery
 * Cloud Functions (See [FAQs](https://firebase.google.com/support/faq#extensions-pricing))

-> :warning: Note: The extension does not delete the BigQuery Transfer Config (scheduled query) automatically when you uninstall the extension.
+> ⚠️ Note: The extension does not delete the BigQuery Transfer Config (scheduled query) automatically when you uninstall the extension.
 >
 > BigQuery charges by data processed, so your project will continue to incur costs until you manually delete the scheduled query.
 You can manage your scheduled queries directly in [Cloud Console](https://console.cloud.google.com/bigquery/scheduled-queries).